help-me-mom/ng-mocks/README.md

         // Adding a special config how to mock AppHeaderComponent.
         .mock(AppHeaderComponent, {
           render: {
-            // #menu template will be rendered together
+            // #menu template will be rendered simultaneously
             // with mocked AppHeaderComponent.
             menu: true,
           },